Birth Mother and Adoptive Mother Relationship

 Choosing an open adoption means you are giving your baby a loving family to be raised in.
 But if you so choose, they can become like your family, too.

-Adoptive parents that select to be part of an open adoption want you to be in their lives.
+Adoptive parents who select to be part of an open adoption want you to be in their lives.
 You have a story, your baby has a story, and they want to know what it is.
 And as the birth mom, you will have a special bond with the adoptive mom.

 Taking time to nurture and grow that relationship will build trust and help keep communication open when the child has questions as they get older.